scoutman57/dotfiles-3/README.md

 Finally, for HTTPS clones of Git repositories, you'll want to [cache your password locally](https://help.github.com/articles/caching-your-github-password-in-git/).

+## Atom

+Atom's settings are backed up using the `sync-settings` package.
+These are synced using [this Gist](https://gist.github.com/athyuttamre/197c6a12d73896ae87da0ef80495c33f).

 ## Updates

 When making updates, feel free to directly edit the dotfiles in your